MicrosoftDocs/azure-media-services/media-services/latest/stream-scale-streaming-cdn-concept.md

 To see part of the header exchange in action, you can try the following steps:

-1. Use Postman or cURL to issue a request to the Media Services origin for an audio or video segment or fragment.
+1. Use cURL to issue a request to the Media Services origin for an audio or video segment or fragment.
 Make sure to add the header `CDN-Origin-Assist-Prefetch-Enabled: 1` in the request.
 2. In the response, you should see the header `CDN-Origin-Assist-Prefetch-Path` with a relative path as its value.

 ### Supported streaming protocols